 Each parking machine has also information about other ways of payment, and the zone you need to choose in that application (in this case zone GDA E in the picture below).
 Paying through the App is more convenient, as you may either set the time or just use the Start/Stop option.
 The Apps work in most cities in Poland, so you can just install one of them

 Don’t try to leave your car where it’s forbidden or on the pavement.
 City guards are very efficient in finding those cars.
 They will give you a fine, and they may also block your car.
 To unblock it you need to pay a visit to the city guards’ office and pay a fine there.

 Except for the Parking Zone, you may also look for other short-time parking.
 Gdansk Old Town has a couple of possibilities.
 After the change in Gdansk parking zones, the cheapest option is to park a car in Gdansk Forum Shopping Mall.
-Here the first hour is free, then you need to pay 3 PLN for the next 30 minutes, 5 PLN for the second and third hour and then 4 PLN for every hour.
+Here the first 30 minutes are free, then you need to pay 3 PLN for the next 30 minutes, 5 PLN for the second and third hour and then 4 PLN for every hour.
 However, it is very probable they will change rates soon so check their website for any update.

 Free Parking Gdansk

 As Gdansk Parking Zones now cover a much bigger area, it will be harder to find free parking in Gdansk.
 But there are still some places where you may look for a free parking slot.